A kinda update to this post is here.

 As noted here and here, I’m having a bit of an ordeal with my home digital storage situation.
 In short, I’ve been trying to avoid having to purchase a NAS (network attached storage).
 Reason?
 Well, I hate stupid technology.
 To worst-moi, there is nothing more stupid than a monopolised industry trying to find more & better ways to rip-off consumers.
 But who or what is stupid in the case of over-priced hard-drives stuck in suck-cases with even suckier software?
 Well, in this case, I think the NAS industry is stupid.
 I mean.
 Come on.
-Sticking five to ten year old CPUs into metal boxes with numerous I/O ports for storage drives and then charging yesterday’s CPU prices for it…?
-Yeah, that’s the NAS industry in a nutshell.
-But I can’t be the only one to have this sort of perspective.
-Or?
+Because a NAS requires so much CPU power, due to their being pseudo-PCs, relegating the industry to being stuck in price-point-hell that, just like PCs, is also dependent on monopolies (e.g. Intel), manufacturers have chosen the cheapest possible route for making HDD enclosures masked as über smart drive bays.
+Yeah, that’s the NAS industry in a nutshell, don’t you know.
+Or am I the only one to have this sort of perspective?
 For example.
 Just have a look at the vastness of stuff out there regarding how one can avoid having to buy over-priced bling-bling NAS devices.
+Enter the world of SBCs (single board computers).
 I, for one, have been following the SBC world for some time.
-To my surprise and luck the advancement of SBCs (single board computers) have really pushed DIY home storage.
-As I’ve noted here, although the Raspberry Pi is a great solution for network storage–and a great solution for many other client/server needs–it is a very limiting device when it comes to basic file transfers–as is not the case with over-priced NAS boxes.
+To my surprise (and luck) the advancement of SBCs has been the main reason why I hate the NAS industry so much.
+As I’ve noted here, although the Raspberry Pi is a great solution for network storage–and a great solution for many other client/server needs–it is a very limiting device when it comes to NAS function.
 Still, the DIY NAS has taken on a life of its own.
 And that has to say more about the NAS industry than what I can worst-write about it. so I’ve been riding the SBC bandwagon with great hope.
 On the other hand, I have to give credit where it’s due.
 There is the whole issue of convenience that DIY sometimes just can’t deliver.
-I’ve lost count of how many times I’ve re-flashed micro-sd cards, re-installed OpenMediaVault, changed from one Linux distro to another, etc., all to find out I installed a 4TB HDD into a USB2 case that can’t handle the capacity.
-Or I’ve screwed this or that with either incorrectly installing software or fiddling too much with it.
-Non-the-less, the NAS industry has, I guess, lowered its prices, which means there is a an argument out there for wasting Euros in order to get some convenience.
-In fact, I recently purchased a warehouse-deal NAS–but subsequently sent it back after realising what krapp it was.
-Did it convince me that, even though they are still krapp regurgitated yesterday CPU boxes, at least they have made some effort in reducing their prices.
-Still.
+I’ve lost count of how many times I’ve re-flashed micro-sd cards, re-installed OpenMediaVault, changed from one Linux distro to another, etc., all to find out I installed a 4TB HDD into a USB2 case and for what ever reason linux can’t mount it.
+Or I’ve screwed this or that with either incorrectly installing software or fiddling too much with hardware.
+Non-the-less, the NAS industry has, I guess, lowered its prices somewhat since 2018, which means there is a an argument out there for wasting Euros in order to get some convenience.
+Or?
+In fact, I recently purchased a warehouse-deal NAS.
+It was a frustration purchase–cause I couldn’t get an RPi to be a Plex media server.
+Disappointed with the purchase, though, I subsequently sent it back after realising as a piece of hardware it was just as krappy as the limited performance of an RPi.
+That worst-said, yeah, I’d prefer the limited performance of a cheap SBC than the the limited performance of an overpriced drive-bay.
+Yeah.
 The warehouse purchase turned me off more than it turned me on.
 And on that note, let me die-gress.

 A few days ago I finally gave up on yet another attempt at getting OpenMediaVault (OMV) to work on the RockPro64 SBC.
 I just can’t get the software to work.
 Here’s a short-list of the problems I had with this version (Stretch Armhf 0.7.9) of OMV: